JDevlieghere/dotfiles/README.md

 When I got started with xmonad I came across [Vic Fryzel's configuration](https://github.com/vicfryzel/xmonad-config) which I grew fond of over time.
-It is still largely the same, except for the solarized dark theming and a few functional changes here and there.
+It is still largely the same, except for the solarized dark theming and a few functional improvements here and there.